yogsototh/yblog/multi/blog/Haskell-Development-Environment.md

 Also, `nix` didn't worked as expected on OS X.
 So fixing the list of package to a stable list of them seems to me the best pragmatic way to handle the problem today.

+From my point of view, stackage is the best and certainly only best step in the right direction.
+The actual problem of cabal hell has nothing to do with hackage or cabal.
+The problem is just a human organisation problem.
+People tend not to respect the rules in package numbers.
+They break their API all the time.
+And this is not so much a problem.
+The only missing part is a set of stable packages working together.